 This course aims to give social workers and other relevant staff an awareness of the components that are used to build a picture of a person’s age.
-It draws on a variety of existing Age Assessment practice guidelines and demonstrates how these apply in Scotland.
+It draws on a variety of existing Age Assessment practice guidances and helps you to think about how to apply them.

 This course is specifically for social workers who will need to carry out Age Assessments and anyone who has a direct or indirect role in decision-making affecting unaccompanied refugee children.